 That being said, whichever you believe to be the case, blind dates and the majority of online dates both involve going on a date with someone you’ve never met before—so tips for one can often double as tips for the other.

-When it comes to blind date tips, you can essentially break them down into two subcategories: tips for helping you have a great time, and tips for making sure meeting up with a total stranger doesn’t end up being something out of a horror movie or thriller.
+When it comes to blind date tips, you can essentially break them down into two subcategories: tips for helping you have a great time, and tips for making sure meeting up with a total stranger doesn’t end up being something out of a horror movie.
 To that end, consider the following advice from two leading American dating experts.

 Tips for a successful blind date